pawanU02/Basic-Python-Projects/Readme.md

 # Basic Projects in Python
 Welcome to the **Basic-Python-Projects** repository!
-This repository consists a collection of basic python programs designed to be beginner-friendly and help practice python programming.
+This repository consists a collection of basic python programs.

 ## Projects Included
 1. Basic Calculator ✅